Today is National Rescue Dog Day!

 Today is National Rescue Dog Day, aka, the perfect excuse to celebrate the rescued dog(s) in your life!

-Meanwhile, animal shelters are always in need of donations, especially as COVID-19 has forced them to make do with limited numbers of volunteers and staffing.
-In the meantime, we can (safely) celebrate our rescued dogs on social media, which is an excellent way to champion your shelter pet and spread the word about animal rescue.
-Spread the word!
+In the meantime, let’s celebrate our rescued dogs on social media, which is an excellent way to champion your shelter pet and spread the word about animal rescue.